Timonwa/next-tailwind-ts-linting-boilerplate/GUIDE.md

 ## Conclusion

-By following these steps, you'll have a Next.js boilerplate with Pages Router, TypeScript, Tailwind CSS, Prettier, ESLint, Husky, and CommitLint, all integrated into your workflow.
+By following these steps, you'll have a Next.js boilerplate with TypeScript, Tailwind CSS, Prettier, ESLint, Husky, and CommitLint, all integrated into your workflow.
 This setup will ensure that your code is consistently formatted, free from linting errors, and follows standardized commit messages—making your development process smoother and more maintainable.

 Happy coding!